MTA-STS and TLS Reporting

 3. Add a destination such as `rua=mailto:tls-reports@yourdomain.com`.

-4. Use only destinations your team can process.
+4. Use only destinations that your team can process.

-> MTA-STS is important for some organizations, but it is not the first thing to fix when a Mailrith campaign has deliverability trouble.
+> MTA-STS is important for some organizations, but it is not the first setting to fix when a Mailrith campaign has deliverability trouble.

 Related resources:

-- [TLS and Secure Sending](https://mailrith.com/guides/tls.md): Understand the baseline TLS behavior that comes before MTA-STS.
+- [TLS and Secure Sending](https://mailrith.com/guides/tls.md): Understand the baseline TLS behavior to configure before MTA-STS.

 - [RFC 8461 MTA-STS](https://www.rfc-editor.org/rfc/rfc8461): The IETF standard for SMTP MTA Strict Transport Security.